leebrother/Pokemon/README.md

 App.tsx is the basic app layout tsx file

 screens folder: Add CartScreen.js, ProductDetailsScreen.js & ProductsScreen.js to this folder or directory

 components folder: Add Product.js, CartIcon.js & CartDetails.js to this folder or directory

+store folder: Add actions.js & index.js to this folder or directory (these are basic Redux components, even though they are not used)

 -pl